Close

 Fees and Billing

 Not all services or equipment that a client in the community requires may be covered by OHIP.
-As a result RRTs, or their employers, may have to deal with fees, billing and payment for care that is covered by the client directly, or a third party payer such as the Assistive Devices Program (ADP) or private insurer.
+As a result, RTs, or their employers, may have to deal with fees, billing and payment for care that is covered by the client directly, or a third-party payer such as the Assistive Devices Program (ADP) or private insurer.
 RTs should understand that money often changes individuals’ expectations regarding services being provided as they perceive themselves to be consumersⁱ.
 This shift alone can alter the power imbalance between health care provider and client, at least at the time money is changing hands.
-RRTs have a professional obligation to ensure that their business practices are transparent, ethical and not misleading to the publicⁱⁱ.
+RTs have a professional obligation to ensure that their business practices are transparent, ethical and not misleading to the publicⁱⁱ.

 9